felangel/bloc/docs/fluttertodostutorial.md

 Notice that just as with the `Home` feature, the page provides and instance of the `TodosOverviewBloc` to the subtree via `BlocProvider<TodosOverviewBloc>`.
 This scopes the `TodosOverviewBloc` to just the widgets below `TodosOverviewPage`.

 > Notably, `EditTodoPage`, described later, won't have direct access to `TodosOverviewBloc`.  `EditTodoPage` will use communicate with a separate bloc to adjust with the list of Todos.
 And the repository's stream will push updates to the `TodosOverviewBloc`, which then will tell `TodosOverviewPage` to re-render.
 The key is the use of Streams.
-See a discussion of [event flow](#commentary-event-flow).
+See the discussion of [data flow](#data-flow).

 There are three widgets that are listening for changes in the `TodosOverviewBloc`.